Lungerich-Group/Lungerich-Group.github.io/README.md

-## Welcome to Lungerich-Group tool !
+## Welcome to Lungerich-Group tools !
 Discover our Calculators below.
 <br>